garrib10/Good-ReadMe-Generator/README.md

   * [Questions](#questions)

   ## Installation
   You will need to install inquierer package and fs package.
-After that you will type run npm install.
+After that you will type run npm install

   ## Usage
   It will help you generate a ReadMe.md file for your github repository.